AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 Ensuring compatibility between your extension and the Application Server can be challenging without the right information.

-This page provides all of the details that you need to make sure that your code is compatible with with the Application Server, including recommendations and testing instructions.
+This page provides all the details that you need to make sure that your code is compatible with the Application Server, including recommendations and testing instructions.
 Key concepts include:

 - Resource management
 - Memory and resource leaks